Social construction of gender: Gender roles

 Gender roles are a continuation of the gender status, consisting of other achieved statuses that are associated with a particular gender status.
 In less theoretical terms, gender roles are functional position in a social dynamic for which fulfillment is a part of "doing gender".
+The concept was first introduced in the 1950s by psychologist and sexologist John Money.

 Empirical investigations suggest that gender roles are "social constructs that vary significantly across time, context, and culture".
 Ronald F. Levant and Kathleen Alto write:

 A recent synthesis of meta-analytic studies of gender differences provides strong evidence for a social construct understanding of gender.
 Ethan Zell and colleagues examined more than 20,000 findings from 12 million participants comparing men and women on topics ranging from risk-taking to body image.
 The authors found that the majority of effects were very small to small, indicating far more similarities than differences between genders.

 American philosopher Judith Butler makes a distinction between gender performativity and gender roles, which delineates between the social behaviors of the individual seeking to express the behavior which articulate their own perception of their gender; and behavior which creates the perception of compliance with societal gender expressions in aggregate.
 This is not to imply that participation in gender performativity cannot correspond to pressure to fulfill a gender role, nor that fulfillment of a gender role cannot satisfy the desire for gender performativity.
 The distinction refers primarily to context and motivation, rather than particular behaviors and consequences- which are often closely linked.
 Research by Liva and Arqueros describes gendered behaviors being taught.
 In Argentina, missionaries intending to educate the Qom people reinforced a conversion to gender norms and European modernity on the indigenous community.

 In some subdomains of feminism, such as intersectional feminism, gender is a major though not solitary axis along which factors of oppression are considered, as expressed by Berkowitz, who wrote "The gender order is hierarchical in that, overall, men dominate women in terms of power and privilege; yet multiple and conflicting sources of power and oppression are intertwined, and not all men dominate all women.
 Intersectionality theorizes how gender intersects with race, ethnicity, social class, sexuality, and nation in variegated and situationally contingent ways".

 Berkowitz also asserts that gender at large, especially gender roles, contribute greatly as a prolific and potent avenue by which manipulations of social perceptions and expression manifest reality.
 Specifically, a reality in which women are typically oppressed by men within a social structure that establishes roles for women, which are of explicitly lesser capacity for accruing and exercising arbitrary power.
 The system which manifest and exercises this power, is typically referred to as "patriarchy".
 To clarify, the term arbitrary here is used to denote the source of power as being derived from status as feminist theory describes it.
 The particular model of patriarchy prescribed, does not make any distinction of stratification or power originating from competence or prestige.